qwertologe/myradio/README.md

   * Identify your language
   * Determine latitude and longitude

-If your commands in `myradio.ini` use `sudo`, you must configure it.
+If your commands in `myradio.ini` use `sudo`, you must configure it (`man sudoers`).

-As last part you need a `myradio.ini`:
+As last part you need a `myradio.ini`.
+This file is used by myradio to save the alarm settings.
+Ensure write access is available.

 ## CONFIGURATION

 It runs without an initial `myradio.ini` if you use the stable branch of kivy.
 Otherwise you must configure at least `monofont = RobotoMono-Regular` in section `[system]`.
-The alarm settings are updated in this file, too.
 Here follows a description of all configuration settings:

     vi myradio.ini # you see the default values with comments here